mikemucc/screenlogic-api/README.md

 `/api/:circuit/:state` : Turn any circuit on or off. `circuit` should be an integer between 500 and 600, `state` should be 1 (on) or 0 (off).

-The `/api/all` endpoint will return an object that lists all of the circuit definitions for your system.
+The `/api/all` endpoint will return an object that lists all of the circuit definitions for your system under `controllerconfig.circuits[]`.

 ##### Convenience Methods